conjurer-rich/user-needs-mapping/_pages/how-can-we-help.md

 ---
 permalink: /how-can-we-help
-title: "How we can help with workshops, enablement, and consultancy"
+title: "How we can help: Empower your teams and unlock value"
 layout: splash
-description: "Learn, grow, and transform with tailored workshops, hands-on enablement, and expert consultancy in User Needs Mapping."
+description: "Workshops, enablement programs, and expert consultancy to transform how your teams work and deliver value with User Needs Mapping."
 classes: wide
 header:
   overlay_color: "#0EA2F1"